Robbie MacNeill

-In 1967, Robbie met Anne Murray while both were performing on CBC's Singalong Jubilee.
-She invited him to play backing guitar for her (as a duo) on her early tours of The Maritimes.
-Their first show together was at a high school in Nova Scotia.
-They played weekend shows at small venues such as The Monterey (Halifax, NS), The Prince Edward Lounge (Charlottetown, PEI), Wong's (Antigonish, NS), and the Colonial Inn (Amherst, NS).
-Anne Murray released singles he wrote, including "Robbie's Song for Jesus" and "A Million More.".
-She also covered 'Let Sunshine Have Its Day', 'Lullaby' and 'Sleep Child' on her albums.
-In Anne's autobiography All of Me, she said of MacNeill: "... in addition to being a fine guitar player was a wonderful songwriter.
+Robbie met Anne Murray in 1967, while both performed on CBC's Singalong Jubilee.
+She invited him to play backing guitar for her early tours of The Maritimes.
+Their first show together was at a high school, then they played weekend shows at venues such as The Prince Edward Lounge in Charlottetown, PEI, Wong's in Antigonish, Nova Scotia, and the Colonial Inn in Amherst, Nova Scotia.
+Other venues include: Yarmouth, Nova Scotia on October 28, 1968; Windsor, Nova Scotia on November 6, 1968; and Halifax, Nova Scotia from January 20 to February 1, 1969 at The Monteray Lounge (formerly at the corner of Quinpool and Robie).
+The latter series was well-attended by media including CBC Radio.
+Anne released singles Robbie wrote, including "Robbie's Song for Jesus" (also on Annie (Anne Murray album), "A Million More (also on Keeping in Touch" and 'Let Sunshine Have Its Day' (also on Danny's Song (album)).
+Her albums featured other songs he wrote including 'Lullaby' (on Highly Prized Possession) and 'Sleep Child' (on There's a Hippo in My Tub).
+In Anne's autobiography All of Me she wrote, "... in addition to being a fine guitar player was a wonderful songwriter.
 To this day his 'A Million More' is one of my favourite songs."
 Robbie also played on Anne's brother Bruce Murray's 1975 debut, which included a cover of Robbie's 'Sunshine Song'.